JohnnyJayJay/discord-api-command/README.md

 - prevention of exceptions and errors by substantial validation and exception handling
 - error transparency through `CommandSetException`

+## Important
+This library **requires** an SLF4J implementation and does not provide an own implementation like JDA.
+Without it, you will not get any logging messages, including stack traces, information about CommandSettings, warnings and much more.

 ## On how to add this to your project
 ### Adding as a library
 You can download the .jar-file in [this directory](https://github.com/JohnnyJayJay/discord-api-command/tree/master/builds) and add it to the project